Guiga00/Guiga00/README.md

-# Olá, eu sou Guilherme! 👋
+# Yo, i`m Guilherme! 👋

-Quero um café e gosto de dormir...
+Gimme a coffee and i want to sleep...

 <br>